Using PowerOn Auto Provisioning

 Verifying the Device Configuration

-To verify the configuration after bootstrapping the device using POAP, use one of the following commands:
+Use one of the following commands to verify the configuration after bootstrapping the device using POAP:

 Displays the running configuration.